dotnet/interactive/docs/Using Notebooks.md/Working with Data.md

 # Storing and Sharing Query Results

-Since Polyglot Notebooks not only allows you to use different languages in the same notebook but share variables between them, you might be interested in storing query results to pass of beteween language to language.
+Since Polyglot Notebooks not only allows you to use different languages in the same notebook but share variables between them, you might be interested in storing query results to pass of between language to language.

 The syntax to store MSSQL or KQL queries: